 Edmonton is centrally located in the Canadian province of Alberta.
 As such, there is a mixture of outdoor adventure and culture.

-Being just a short drive from nearby Calgary to Edmonton, and even closer from the incredibly popular national parks of Banff and Jasper, the city is a great place to continue your Canadian experience.
+Being just a short drive from nearby Calgary to Edmonton, and even closer to the incredibly popular national parks of Banff National Park and Jasper National Park, the city is a great place to continue your Canadian experience.

-Additionally, because it was such a strategic point in history for its original settlers, there are vast numbers and kinds of museums to explore.
+Additionally, because the area was such a strategic point in Edmonton’s early history for its original settlers, there are many different museums to explore.

 But even more exciting than the culture and outdoor activities are the locals who make up the city.